jburgy/jburgy.github.io/docs/_posts/2025-10-16-veg-o-matic.md

 let us interrogate tabular data sets with minimal coding.
 Think Excel PivotTable except better.
 You could drag column headers and drop them into the left margin to summarize (group) data by the corresponding values (or dimension).
-There was a filter dialog who let you compose complex [Boolean expressions](https://en.wikipedia.org/wiki/Boolean_expression) with a few mouse clicks.
+There was a filter dialog that let you compose complex [Boolean expressions](https://en.wikipedia.org/wiki/Boolean_expression) with a few mouse clicks.
 That was _so_ helpful and I miss it to this day.